 We process your data for the following purposes:

-• For claims management for a webmaster;
+• For claims management on behalf of a webmaster;

-• To conduct business correspondence;
+• For our business correspondence;

-• To fulfill other legal obligations.
+• And to fulfil other legal obligations.

-The data processing is based on the legitimate interests of us and our clients (webmasters), Art.
-6 paragraph 1 lit. f) DSGVO.
-The data processing is necessary for the payment processing of the fulfillment of the contract between you and your contractual partner.
-Our partners have an economic interest in the processing, in particular in the avoidance of payment defaults (protection against economic risk), the simplification of payment processes, and cost optimization in the interest of both parties (/user and webmaster).
-In connection with the fulfillment of legal obligations for the company Compay GmbH, the data processing is based on the legal basis of Article 6 paragraph 1 lit. c) DS-GVO.
+The processing of your data is based on the legitimate interests of us and our clients (webmasters), Art.
+6 para.
+1 lit. f) GDPR.
+The processing of payment data is also necessary for the fulfilment of the contract between you and the webmaster.
+Our partners have a legitimate economic interest in avoiding payment defaults (protection against economic risk), simplifying payment processes and optimising costs – also in your interest as a user.
+If Compay GmbH is legally obliged to process certain data, this is done on the basis of Article 6(1)(c) GDPR.

 2.3 When using our contact forms and when communicating by email